tkun-dev/cv-tkun-dev/README.md

 ## 🧠 About Me

-🎯 I'm a passionate .NET Developer with hands-on experience in building scalable APIs, real-time messaging apps, and healthcare systems.
-I thrive in Agile environments and enjoy solving complex backend challenges.
+🎯 I'm a .NET Developer with over 1 year of experience developing Web API for CRM and Hospital Information Systems (HIS).
+Proficient in ASP.NET Core, Entity Framework Core, SQL Server, WebSocket, and experienced with React Native, Git, and Firebase.
+Passionate about system performance optimization, clean code, and integrating new technologies into products.

 💡 Highlights:
 - Developed CRM and HIS APIs for Doctor Check clinic